Logarithmic sheaves of complete intersections

 Note that, for $k \ge 2$, the sheaf $\txx$ cannot be locally free.
-On the other hand, as we shall see, $\calt_\sigma$ may be locally free or even completely decomposable.
-Hence we propose the following three definitions, whose goal is to generalize the usual concept of a \emph{free divisor} introduced in \cite{Sa}.
+On the other hand, as we shall see, $\calt_\sigma$ may be locally free or even completely decomposable as a sum of line bundles.
+Hence, we propose the following three definitions, whose goal is to generalize the usual concept of a \emph{free divisor} introduced in \cite{Sa}.